 The first thing that makes any Fujifilm camera stand out from the crowd is its iconic design.
 While may companies these days play around with the retro design because retro is ‘’in’’ again, only Fuji and few other companies did a good job in combining that vintage look with a modern camera.
-The X-T2 is one of the best examples of a camera that manages to accomplish that.
+The X-T2 is one of the best examples of a camera that manages to accomplish that as well as Fuji X-H1.
 The high-quality materials combined with an understated black look really make the X-T2 stand out.
 The feel in the hand is also very good with nicely pronounced grip and a faux-leather material that surrounds it.
 There’s also a raised area for your thumb, so this is one comfortable camera to use.

 All of the dials and buttons are easy to use with the most important ones like the dials to change your exposure parameters being in their perfect place and easy to use with your thumb and the pointer finger.
 Let’s say a few words about those all-important manual controls.
 Let’s start with the dials, the X-T2 has no less than 5, a truly impressive number by any standards.
 The one on the left side is used to control the ISO and the shooting modes.
 The other two big ones are used to adjust shutter speed and exposure compensation.
 Lastly, the one near the thumb rest and one on the front are two clickable command dials which you can use to do the same thing which is more convenient while you’re shooting through the viewfinder than fiddling with other three ones.
 As most of the main functions are covered by those dials, the X-T2 doesn’t have that many buttons as it doesn’t need them.
 On the front of the camera, you will only find a little dial to switch between manual focus or two different AF modes.
 On the top of the camera, you’ll find one customizable AF button and the shutter button.
 Looking at the back you’ll notice the trashcan, view, AE-L, AF-L, DISP BACK and the MENU OK buttons as well as the four-way controller and a little joystick that is used to select the desired focus point.
 You can customize almost all of those buttons to do different things, which together with the sheer amount of dials really makes the X-T2 one easy camera to use no matter if you’re an amateur or professional photographer.